wenjian444/droidrun/README.md

 If DroidRun is using the wrong LLM provider:
 1. Explicitly specify the provider with `--provider` (in CLI) or `llm_provider=` (in code)
 2. When using Gemini, ensure you have set `GEMINI_API_KEY` and specified `--provider gemini`

+### 📊 Tracing Issues

+If you're using the tracing feature:
+1. Make sure to install Arize Phoenix: `pip install "arize-phoenix[llama-index]"`
+2. Start the Phoenix server before running your command: `phoenix serve`
+3. Access the tracing UI at http://localhost:6006 after execution

 ### 🎬 Demo Videos